Bill Bailey: Personal life

 Bailey lives in the Hammersmith area of London with his wife Kristin, whom he married in 1998, on a whim, in Indonesia.
 In 2009, he said: "We were travelling around Asia and sailed into a place called Banda, with a beautiful lagoon, and a smoking volcano on one side and a Dutch colonial fort, an old church and remains of a little town on the other.
 We decided to get married there and then."
 Their son Dax was born in 2003.

+For over thirty years (from the early 1990s until 2024), Bailey's trademark look incorporated an armpit-length "skullet" hairstyle.
+His self-described skullet was a distinctive part of his public persona; extending to his comedic, musical, and acting pursuits.
+The mystical or shamanic, as well as punk, connotations of Bailey's iconic former look - complementing his often frenetic performing style - generated such commentary as that "his scraggly hair and goatee combination is equal parts Yes roadie and Dark Ages woodcutter".
+Bailey shaved his hair in June 2024, following a camping incident in which his hair had caught fire.

 Bailey supports Queens Park Rangers and describes himself as an avid fan of Star Trek.

 He has a carnivorous pitcher plant named after him, Nepenthes x Bill Bailey, created by Borneo Exotics in Sri Lanka.
 His sporting interests include standup paddleboarding (SUP).
 He is an active supporter of British Canoeing.

-In 2021, Bailey's former collaborator and close personal friend, Sean Lock, passed away from cancer.
+In 2021, Bailey's former collaborator and close personal friend, Sean Lock, died from cancer.
 In 2023, Bailey worked closely with Channel 4 to create the Sean Lock Comedy Award to honour the memory of Lock.

+Bailey has discussed his self-identity and experiences of existential isolation, noting in 2010: "That is how I've seen myself over the years, trying to blend into normal society, but always feeling slightly at odds."

 Political views and activism

 Bailey is a lifelong supporter of the Labour Party and appeared in its fifth party election broadcast of the 2010 general election campaign.
 In 2015, he endorsed Jeremy Corbyn's campaign in the Labour Party leadership election, saying, "Corbyn's nomination showed there is a kind of craving for a bit of honest speaking, a bit of principled plain speaking.
 But I think he is in a bit of a bind.
 Nuanced debate doesn't cut it in the toxic, political atmosphere.
-He’s having a fast-forward of his own political evolution, having to become 'a politician' – the thing he never was."
+He's having a fast-forward of his own political evolution, having to become 'a politician' – the thing he never was."

 Bailey is a feminist and a supporter of the Fawcett Society.
 He is also a prominent advocate of men's issues, most notably raising awareness of prostate cancer and the Men United campaign.
 He is a patron of International Animal Rescue and has been instrumental in the organisation's campaign to rescue dancing bears.
 He has also campaigned for the Sumatran Orangutan Society.
 For his work in environmental conservation, he received an honorary doctorate in conservation and sustainability from the Australian University of the Sunshine Coast in October 2014.